devcontainers/devcontainers.github.io/_implementors/spec.md

 A complete list of available metadata properties and their purposes can be found in the [`devcontainer.json` reference](https://aka.ms/devcontainer.json).
 However, we will describe the critical ones below in more detail.

+## <a href="#features-preview" name="features-preview" class="anchor"> Features (preview) </a>

+Dev container 'Features' are self-contained, shareable units of installation code and development container configuration.
+They are applied to container images as a secondary build step and can affect a number of dev container configuration settings.
+See the [features documentation](./features.md) for more details.

 ## <a href="#environment-variables" name="environment-variables" class="anchor"> Environment variables </a>

 Environment variables can be set at different points in the dev container lifecycle.
 With this in mind, **development containers** support two classes of environment variables: